maazk9119/Data-Engineering-Pipeline/README.md

 This project aims to explore the relationship between neighborhood poverty levels and school enrollment rates across North, Central, and South America, with a specific focus on the United States.

 The main objectives are:
-1. How neighborhood poverty correlates with school enrollment rates in U.S regions ?
+1. How neighborhood poverty correlates with school enrollment rates in U.S ?

 2. Regional disparities in poverty  and their potential implications for educational equality ?